-Figure 6.
-Quantification of retinal vasculature.
-(A) Zone B (defined as 0.5-1.0 disc diameters away from the disc margin) is used to measure vessel calibers of zone B according to the Atherosclerosis Risk in Communities Study.
-Zone C (defined as 0.5-2.0 disc diameters away from the disc margin) is used to measure vessel calibers of zone C and a spectrum of retinal vascular network parameters (such as tortuosity, fractal dimension, and bifurcation).
-(B) Vessel covers are measurement lines used to estimate the retinal vascular calibers (or retinal vessel diameters).
-Incorrect vessel covers can be manually excluded from the measurement.
-(C) At each bifurcation, the program automatically detects the branching angles (θ) of all vessels that have their first bifurcation within zone C. In addition, the branching coefficient is also calculated using the formula: Branching coefficient = (d12 + d22)/d02, where d0 is the trunk caliber, and d1 and d2 are the branch calibers.

-3.4 Identify all vessels in zone C with a width &gt;40 &#181;m.
-Calculate the retinal arteriolar and venular tortuosity from the integral of the total squared curvature along the vessel paths and normalize the value with the total arc length, bowing, and points of inflection27,28.
+2.5.3 Identify all vessels in zone C with a width &gt;40 &#181;m.
+Calculate the retinal arteriolar and venular tortuosity from the integral of the total squared curvature along the vessel tracings and normalize the value with the total arc length, bowing, and points of inflection27,28.

-3.5 Compute the total, arteriolar, and venular fractal dimensions from zone C, using the established “box-counting method”29–31.
+2.5.4 Compute the total, arteriolar, and venular fractal dimensions from zone C, using the established “box-counting method”29–31.

-3.5.1 Divide the retinal image into a series of equally sized square boxes.
+2.5.4.1 Divide the image into a series of equally sized squares.

-3.5.2 Count the number of boxes containing a section of the skeletonized line tracing.
+2.5.4.2 Count the number of boxes containing a section of the vessel tracings.

-3.5.3 Repeat the process with a series of different sized boxes.
+2.5.4.3 Repeat the process using a series of equally sized squares with different sizes.

-3.5.4 Plot the logarithm of the number of boxes containing the line tracing against the logarithm of the size of the boxes, and calculate the slope of the resulting line; this is the fractal dimension.
+2.5.4.4 Plot the logarithm of the number of boxes containing the vessel tracings against the logarithm of the size of the boxes, and calculate the slope of the resulting line; this is the fractal dimension.

-3.6 Identify vessels with first bifurcation in zone C and calculate the angles (θ) subtended between the first two daughter vessels32 (Figure 6C).
+2.5.5 Identify vessels with first bifurcation in zone C and calculate the angles (θ) subtended between the first two daughter vessels32 (Figure 6C).
 Compute the mean value to obtain the average branching angle.